This website asked last month if delisting was Dave King’s end game – it has now become apparent that Rangers had no other choice.

 Rangers are now set to use a matched bargain trading facility through JP Jenkins – who deal with Millwall’s shares in a similar facility to the one that Rangers will be using.

 This service allows investors to trade unlisted shares off-market.
 It is a mechanism for the exchange of shares where buyers’ and sellers’ price expectations match, enabling shareholders to buy or sell shares in companies that are not currently listed on a regulated market.
+If you are interested on being a part of this, we suggest to learn how to invest in index funds first.

 Easier said than done as only stockbrokers can deal with Jenkins, the ordinary shareholder or member of the public will have to hire a stockbroker to deal on their behalf if they look to buy or sell their stake – a slower and more costly process for the ordinary punter than that of being on the AIM.